apache/mxnet/docs/tutorials/basic/symbol.md

 mx.viz.plot_network(net, shape={'data':(100,200)})
 ```

 Each symbol takes a (unique) string name.
+NDArray and Symbol both represent
-*Variable* typically represents inputs to the computation graph.
+a single tensor. *Operators* represent the computation between tensors.
-Symbols defined via operators typically take other symbols as their input data,
+Operators take symbol (or NDArray) as inputs and might also additionally accept
-and might additionally accept other hyperparameters,
+other hyperparameters such as the number of hidden neurons (*num_hidden*) or the
-such as the number of hidden neurons (*num_hidden*) or the activation type (*act_type*).
+activation type (*act_type*) and produces the output.

 We can view a symbol simply as a function taking several arguments.
 And we can retrieve those arguments with the following method call: